Corns and Calluses: Your Feet Deserve Better Says Podiatrist We love our shoes, but sometimes, our...

 If you experience a sharp stabbing pain in your heel, especially first thing in the morning, you may have a condition called plantar fasciitis.
 Heel pain is one of the most common complaints patients bring to podiatrists.
 Heel pain to the extent that it disrupts your preparation for the day, is cause for some concern.

-Leading Sports Podiatrist and director of Footwork Podiatry in Sydney, Mark Lin, understands this common complaint and possibilities for treatment.
+Leading Sports Podiatrist and director of The Footwork Clinic in Sydney, Mark Lin, understands this common complaint and possibilities for treatment.
 “The plantar fascia is a collection of strong connective tissue and ligaments that support the foot arch,” says Lin.
 “Composed of a broad band of collagen fibres, the plantar fascia absorb walking related shock, and any time you are pounding your heels down while you walk, all that shock goes to the plantar fascia.”

 It seems too much hard walking and not enough cushioning can damage the plantar fascia.
 Fallen arches and flat feet unbalance the biomechanical system of the feet and can contribute to the development of the condition.